proglangdesign/proglangdesign.github.io/README.md

 # proglangdesign.github.io

-A website for the #proglangdesign community on freenode
+A website for the #proglangdesign community on freenode.

-You can see this live at [proglangdesign.net](http://proglangdesign.net)
+You can see this live at [www.proglangdesign.net](https://www.proglangdesign.net).